-Prior to assuming his leadership role within the Comptroller’s Office in December of 2010, Mumpower served as the State Representative for Sullivan and Johnson counties in the Tennessee General Assembly.
-First elected to office at age 23, during his 14-year tenure, he held the positions of House Majority Leader and House Minority Leader.
-He served in key roles on the House Health and Human Resources Committee, the House Finance, Ways and Means Committee and the House Budget Committee.
+Prior to his service with the Comptroller’s Office, Comptroller Mumpower served in the Tennessee General Assembly as the State Representative for Sullivan and Johnson counties in the Tennessee General Assembly.
+He was first elected to office at age 23 and during his 14-year tenure, he held the positions of House Minority Leader and House Majority Leader.
+He joined the Comptroller’s Office in December 2010, serving as former Comptroller Justin P. Wilson’s Deputy Comptroller and Chief of Staff.

-Jason brings more than 20 years of experience with an invaluable level of expertise and a wealth of knowledge of state finances and operations to the Office.
-He is a graduate of King College with a major in Economics and a minor in Political Science.
-Notably, in June 2013, Jason graduated from Harvard University’s John F. Kennedy School of Government Senior Executives in State and Local Government program.
-He is also a Rule 31 Listed General Civil Mediator.
+Comptroller Mumpower is a graduate of King University (née King College) with a B.A. in Economics and a minor in Political Science.
+Notably, in June 2013, he graduated from Harvard University’s John F. Kennedy School of Government Senior Executives in State and Local Government program.

-Mumpower is an Eagle Scout and is active in many community organizations and projects, including the Rotary Club of Bristol, TN/VA and the chambers of commerce in Kingsport, Bristol and Johnson County, Tennessee.
+Comptroller Mumpower is an Eagle Scout and active in many community organizations and projects, including the Rotary Club of Bristol, TN/VA and the chambers of commerce in Kingsport, Bristol, and Johnson County, Tennessee.
 He currently serves as a member of King University's Board of Trustees.

 Comptroller Mumpower resides in Bristol, Tennessee with his wife, Alicia, and son, Max.